Making Healthy Sexual Decisions:

 What happens if I forget my birth control or the condom breaks?

 If you forget your birth control or the condom breaks, you do have an option called emergency contraception, also known as the "morning-after pill".
 Emergency contraception can prevent pregnancy up to 5 days after unprotected sex.
 The sooner you start the medicine after unprotected sex, the more effective the treatment is.
-Both females and males age 17 or older can buy it at a pharmacy.
+Both females and males age 15 or older can buy it (Plan B One-Step™) at a pharmacy without a prescription.
 Call ahead to make sure they carry it and ask about the cost.
-If you are 16 years old or younger OR you don't want to buy emergency contraception yourself, you may be able to get it from your health care provider, or a family planning clinic such as Planned Parenthood at a low cost.
+If you're 16 years old or younger OR you don't want to buy emergency contraception yourself, you may be able to get it from your health care provider or a family planning clinic such as Planned Parenthood at a low cost.

 For more information about EC, you can: